Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Experimental Details

-Figure \ref{fig:pd}: All phase diagrams were plotted by using $\chi_{\mathcal{J}}^{L-1}$ generated from networks with $L=50$ and $N_l = 1000$. $\chi_{\mathcal{J}}^{L-1}$ data were averaged over 300 different parameter-initializations.
-Inputs were generated from a normal Gaussian distribution, arranged in MNIST-like shape.
+Figure \ref{fig:pd}: All the phase diagrams were plotted using $\chi_{\mathcal{J}}^{L-1}$ generated from networks with $L=50$ and $N_l = 500$.
+We used hooks to obtain the gradients that go into calculating $\chi_{\mathcal{J}}^{L-1}$. $\chi_{\mathcal{J}}^{L-1}$ data was averaged over 100 different parameter-initializations.
+Inputs were generated from a normal Gaussian distribution and have dimension $28 \times 28$.
+Generating the data for the figure took approximately 2 days on Google Colab Pro (single Tesla P100 GPU).